Make your emails accessible to everyone

 Why accessibility matters more than ever

-The European Accessibility Act is now coming into force across the EU.
+Accessibility expectations have been increasing for years, and the European Accessibility Act is now coming into force across the EU.

 While it doesn’t explicitly mention email newsletters, it does apply to digital services and communications.

-Five improvements you can make today
+Key improvements you can make

-1. Use real text (not images of text) ✍️
+1. Use real text (not images of text)

 Screen readers struggle with interpreting text embedded in images.